ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

     ```

-# Suggerimenti per Java/Kotlin
+# Hints for Java/Kotlin

-# Suggerimenti
+# Hints

--   Creare un'applicazione Kotlin oppure Java in [IntelliJ IDEA](https://www.jetbrains.com/idea/):
+-   Create a Kotlin or Java application in [IntelliJ IDEA](https://www.jetbrains.com/idea/):

-    -   Se usate Kotlin, come *Build system* scegliete «Gradle Kotlin» (*non* usate il sistema di build interno di IntelliJ IDEA! È comodo ma troppo limitato per i nostri scopi!)
+    -   If you use Kotlin, choose "Gradle Kotlin" as the *Build system* (*do not* use IntelliJ IDEA's internal build system!
+It's convenient but too limited for our purposes!)

-    -   Usate «Console application» come template
+    -   Use "Console application" as the template

--   L'applicazione vuota stampa `Hello World!`: come prima cosa, cambiate il messaggio in `Hello, wold!`.
+-   The empty application prints `Hello World!`: first, change the message to `Hello, wold!`.

--   Per usare Git, potete anche fare affidamento al menu «VCS» di IntelliJ (gestisce automaticamente i `.gitignore`). È molto comodo, a volte forse troppo…
+-   To use Git, you can also rely on IntelliJ's "VCS" menu (it automatically manages `.gitignore`).
+It's very convenient, sometimes perhaps too much...

 ---